mjdamgaard/UP-Web-Project/README.md

 not, or if it deals with a certain theme or belongs to a certain genre or not.
 They can not see the *degree* to which these predicates are true/fitting.

-Furthermore, the conventional folksonomy systems takes a lot of user actions when users want to contribute to them.
-But if, on the other hand, the users were able to just click on any existing "tag," which would be associated with a predicate in our case, and immediately add their own rating to that predicate with just one or two more clicks, I believe the system could attract so much more valuable user data hereby, compared to the conventional systems.
+Furthermore, the conventional folksonomy systems take a lot of user actions when users want to contribute to them.
+But if, on the other hand, the users were able to just click on any existing "tag," which would be associated with a predicate in our case, and immediately add their own rating to that predicate with just one or two more clicks, I believe the system could attract so much more (valuable) user data hereby, compared to the conventional systems.

 Having continuous ratings rather than binary tags, which is either there or not there, also means that the data is of much higher quality when it comes to